krisanalfa/docolight/README.md

 dd(container('response')->produce());
 ```

-If you find a page with something like this, DocoLight has enlighten your life.
+If you find a page with something like this, Doco[L]ight has enlighten your life.
 ![docolight](http://s4.postimg.org/6tgpuicp9/sekretariat_ahu_local_gears_rkakl.png)

 ---